Bhupesh-V/Bhupesh-V.github.io/now.md

 - 2 key things I am trying to figure out:
   - Working with large scale systems, i.e. products/projects with a large user base.
 Not sure if that even matters in the grand scheme of things.
   - How to lead larger projects.
 As in taking _more_ responsibilites & ownership.
+- Programming stack wise, I have worked majorly with Go, with a touch of Dart (Flutter) & Python for few months or short term work projects.
+I guess I will stick with Go for a while but the next item on my list is most definitely Elixir.

 ## Working on personal projects